3l1a/FreenetSimulator/README.md

 change the file ./run/Freenet.cfg.
 The file itself contains a working model and some instructions about how to compile it.
 Inside the directory ./run/Dataset it is possible to find 3 samples of overlay with different sizes.
-It is possible to choose the overlay by modify the Freenet.cfg being careful to correctly set the size of the overlay.
+It is possible to choose the overlay by modifying the Freenet.cfg, being careful to correctly set the size of the overlay.
-Execute with
+Execute with:

 ```bash
 gradle wrapper